Northern Virginia: 21st-century politics

 The Democrats in Virginia also have made considerable gains in the Virginia House of Delegates which helped turn both chambers of the state legislature to the Democrats.
 Since 2015 Democrats have flipped districts in the suburbs of Washington D.C in counties such as Stafford County, Prince William County, and Loudoun County.
-These flips have shown the changing demographics, and voting bloc in these counties and the expansion of suburbanization and Northern Virginia.
+These flips have shown the changing demographics and voting bloc in these counties and the expansion of suburbanization and Northern Virginia.
 For example, the 28th district a seat held by Republicans since 1984 in Stafford County and parts of Fredericksburg and seat of former Republican Virginia Speaker of the House William J. Howell.
 10 years ago Republicans won the Virginia House of Delegates election with 74% of the vote in the district.
 In the 2019 election Joshua G. Cole, a fierce Democrat and supporter of the Green New Deal, flipped the district by 4 points.
 Another district the 2nd district that encompasses Prince William County and Stafford County was once a swing district held by both Republicans and Democrats.
 In 2017, Democrats flipped the district with 64% of the vote and was re-elected with 60% of the vote with Jennifer Caroll Foy a supporter of the Equal Rights Amendment which she passed this year with the new Democratic trifecta in the state.

-The 1st, 7th, 8th, the 10th, and the 11th congressional districts lie within Northern Virginia.(As of 8/27/2022) The current congressman from the 1st district is Rob Wittman (R), from the 8th district is Don Beyer (D), the current congresswoman from the 7th district is Abigail Spanberger (D), from the 10th district is Jennifer Wexton (D), and the current congressman from the 11th district is Gerry Connolly (D).
+The 7th, 8th, the 10th, and the 11th congressional districts lie within Northern Virginia.(As of 5/15/2023) The current representatives are from the 8th district is Don Beyer (D), from the 7th district is Eugene Vindman (D), from the 10th district is Suhas Subramanyam (D), and the current representative from the 11th district is James Walkinshaw (D).
 Three of four districts voted for Jim Webb in the 2006 Senate election.

 In the 2005 gubernatorial election, the entire region continued to move away from the Republicans.
 Fairfax County, Arlington County, the cities of Alexandria, Fairfax City, and Falls Church, and for the first time, Loudoun County and Prince William County, went to Tim Kaine, the Democratic candidate.
 The area continued to be more Democratic the closer it was to Washington, D.C., but Richmond resident Kaine was able to accomplish what Northern Virginian Mark Warner had been unable to do just four years earlier in 2001: carry Loudoun County and Prince William County (as well as win over 60 percent of the vote in Fairfax County).